You can find more information about Ticino in our article Hiking in Ticino with 30 mountain railroads.

 Orselina with the Madonna del Sasso

-Above Locarno, Orselina is home to a pilgrimage church dedicated to the Madonna del Sasso.
+Above Locarno, in Orselina, there is a pilgrimage church dedicated to the Madonna del Sasso.
 According to tradition, the Virgin Mary appeared on this elevation in 1480.
 Since then, believers have been making pilgrimages here in large numbers.
 There is even a funicular going up from Locarno.
 Those who go on foot either take the steep Way of the Cross or a path through the wild valley.
-There are several chapels along the way
+There are several chapels along the way.

 The pilgrimage church is full of works of art, magnificent frescoes and stucco work.
 A former monastery next to the church now houses a museum.